teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 ---
 layout: blog
-title: 'Digits Recognizer: from zero to an applicaiton.'
+title: "Digits Recognizer: from zero to an applicaiton."
 date: 2019-11-26T09:35:31.085Z
-excerpt: >-
-  Machine learning, computer vision, building APIs, creating front-end - that's all interesting.
-The question is: how to combine them all?
+excerpt: "Machine learning, computer vision, building APIs, creating front-end - that's all interesting.
+The question is: how to combine them all?"
 hidden: false
 tags:
   - python